 Outcomes go one more step in showing impact.
 Outcomes are the changes in knowledge or behavior you want your clients to experience due to your program.
 They are the “so what” of your services and activities.
 There are three levels of outcomes that you want to set and measure:

-2. Intermediate: What changes do you want to see in client knowledge, attitude, or behavior 6 months-12 months following program completion?
+- Intermediate: What changes do you want to see in client knowledge, attitude, or behavior 6 to 12 months following program completion?

-We recently worked with the Center for Leadership Development (CLD) to develop short-term, intermediate and long-term outcomes.
+We worked with the Center for Leadership Development (CLD) to develop short-term, intermediate, and long-term outcomes.
 They are focused on helping get more students of color to and through postsecondary education.
-Here are three steps that we used to help them establish clear outcomes that assess the impact of their organization.
+Here are three steps we used to help them establish clear outcomes that assess the impact of their organization.

 1. Align to Organizational Mission and Purpose